sympy/sympy/doc/src/tutorial/simplification.rst

    a_0 + \cfrac{1}{a_1 + \cfrac{1}{a_2 + \cfrac{1}{ \ddots + \cfrac{1}{a_n}
    }}}

-where `a_0, \ldots, a_n` are integers.
-A continued fraction can also be infinite, but infinite objects are more difficult to represent in computers.
+where `a_0, \ldots, a_n` are integers, and `a_1, \ldots, a_n` are positive.
+A
+continued fraction can also be infinite, but infinite objects are more difficult to represent in computers, so we will only examine the finite case here.

 A continued fraction of the above form is often represented as a list `[a_0, a_1, \ldots, a_n]`.
 Let's write a simple function that converts such a list